 Get ready to step into paradise, people.
 Palm prints, carved wooden tables, steel drum serenades and cocktails in coconuts.
 Expect all the frivolity of tiki with seriously visual drinks, show-stealing seafood platters and even a rum distillery upstairs.
 Pow!
 The epic cocktails are made with house-distilled rum and homemade artisanal syrups created with all-natural ingredients - it's said to be the first bar in the world to serve each cocktail completely void of refined sugars.

 144-145 Upper Street, London, N1 1QY

 Think you know your rums?
 Test your knowledge with the stellar variety at this tropical Mayfair bar.
-The collection’s made of 200 rums from around the world.
-When it comes to flavour combinations then we’re quoting ‘2 Unlimited’ and declaring there really is No Limit.
-They’re all available mixed, in daiquiri form or neat (go get ‘em, tiger), or you can crack on with one of the killer cocktails.
-The Gone Fishin’ is so extra it’s big enough for two and served in a copper pineapple.
-Cos life’s more fun with rum.
+The collection’s made up of 200 rums from around the world.
+When it comes to flavour combinations, we’re quoting 2 Unlimited and declaring there really is "No Limit".
+They’re all available mixed in Daiquiri form or neat (go get ‘em, tiger), or you can crack on with another of their killer cocktails.
+The Gone Fishin’ is so extra it’s big enough for two, and it's served in a copper pineapple - 'cos life’s more fun with rum.

 The Shaftsbury Avenue site of this famous cocktail group is a pirate’s playground.
-Old school British Navy style pin-ups, skull & crossbones adorning the walls, and bespoke tattoo artwork created by the awesome Rose Whittaker.
+Old school British Navy style pin-ups, skull and crossbones adorning the walls, and bespoke tattoo artwork created by the awesome Rose Whittaker.
 This basement bar is a place to let yourself get loose, so if you want to sing along to those reggae jams, then you do you.
 Rum is the name of the game here, and nothing epitomises it more than a booze-soaked Zombie.
 Wave goodbye to the next few hours...